oslokommune/devportal-harvest-poc/tools/dataset-aggregator/README.md

 # Dataset harvest aggregator

-Similar to the [API-harvester](https://github.com/oslokommune/devportal-harvest-poc/tree/master/harvest), but harvests datasets instead of APIs.

 ## What

 This service adds visibility to previously harvested data sets.

 ### visibility.json

-visibility.json is a file that specifies the visibility level of a dataset with a given identifier.
+The input to this service is datasets to stdin and the file visibility.json. visibility.json is a file that specifies the visibility level of a dataset with a given identifier.

 ```json
 {